 Therefore, the total number of species on Earth is variously estimated to be between 5 and 50 million or more.
 Only about 1.8 million have actually been described, however, and a good guess is that between 75 and 90 per cent of the Earth's species are still to be named -- and that's not even including the bacteria.
 In the Animal Kingdom alone between 15,000 and 20,000 new species are named each year.

-Here is the most up-to-date count I can find for the number of species in each of the kingdoms of living things.
+Here is one count I can find for the number of species in five kingdoms of living things:

 Without considering microorganisms, here is another view of species numbers: